|Package name||DNS Server|

 Install the package DNS Server from Package Center.
 This adds the DNS Server application to the main menu and installs a service.

-If you have the firewall enabled on your NAS, you get a firewall notification after installation to open port 53 (all protocols) and port 53535 (UDP).
+If you have the firewall enabled on your NAS, you get a firewall notification to open port 53 (all protocols) and port 53535 (UDP) after installation.

 If you use Hyper Backup on your NAS, consider adding the DNS Server application to a backup task.